xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-021.md

 }
 ```

-During dragging, you can display the diagonal in real-time to give users a clear hint (usually as a dashed line).
+During dragging, we can show the diagonal in real-time to give users a clear hint (usually as a dashed line).

 ### Centered Scaling {#centered-scaling}

-Still taking the top-left anchor as an example, the fixed reference point changes from the bottom-right anchor to the geometric center point, also recorded at the start of the drag behavior:
+Still taking the top-left anchor as an example, now the fixed reference point changes from the bottom-right anchor to the geometric center point, also recorded at the start of the drag behavior:

 ```ts
 const comparePoint = centeredScaling